-Sheathing is the covering over roof rafters of wall studs.
+The sheathing is the covering over roof rafters of wall studs.
 It may be plywood or wallboard.

-Slab is the concrete floor and foundation used in homes without basements.
+The slab is the concrete floor and foundation used in homes without basements.
 It also refers to concrete poured for use as patio decks.

 Specifications or Specs is the list of methods, materials, colors, allowances, model numbers and other details that supplement the plans to a building.

 Structural Engineering is concerned with structural design and analysis of buildings and other structures such as bridges.
 It is part of the field of civil engineering.
-Structural engineers can design hospitals, schools and buildings over nine stories, where as, civil engineers cannot.
+Structural engineers can design hospitals, schools, and buildings over nine stories, whereas civil engineers cannot.

-Sump is a pit for collecting water to be pumped into a drainage system.
+The sump is a pit for collecting water to be pumped into a drainage system.

 Sump Pump is a water pump placed into a sump that operates when water enters the sump.